 Statue of the Tang Dynasty from the 328th Cave of Mogao Grottoes — Harvard Art Museums (Photo by Dongmaiying)

-During this period, besides preserved some remaining scrolls, the Qing government did nothing useful to stop the outflow, until the empire ended in 1912.
+During this period, besides preserving some remaining scrolls, the Qing government did nothing useful to stop the outflow, until the empire ended in 1912.

 In the next few decades of chaotic wars, Dunhuang and Mogao Grottoes still didn't get the sufficient protection that they deserve.

-Wang Yuanlu used all the sold money to fix and rebuild the grottoes and later was widely criticized for being a traitor who caused huge loss to national treasures.
+Wang Yuanlu used all the sold money to fix and rebuild the grottoes and later was widely criticized for being a traitor who caused huge losses to national treasures.

-After having realized the enormous values of the scrolls and relics that he sold out, he got depressed, lost sanity in some gossips, and passed away in 1931.
+After having realized the enormous values of the scrolls and relics that he sold out, he got depressed, lost sanity in some gossip, and passed away in 1931.

 Copy Painting of Dunhuang Murals by Chang Shuhong and His Wife Li Chengxian.